 Feature releases: Customers like to provide feedback and this can be a really useful tool for gaining information on what new features they want to see.
 Plus, you’ll likely want to ‘upgrade’ your app over time as new technologies are released and trends in your sector become apparent.
 This keeps a mobile app up to date and fresh to ensure it’s responsive to consumer needs – and your brand stays ahead of the pack.

-Customer journey examples for healthcare apps
+Digital customer journey examples for healthcare apps

 In the healthcare sector, mobile apps are dealing with customers’ sensitive data, so privacy and security should be considered at each step of the customer journey.
 Alongside this, customers are also looking for: